Wax or the Discovery of Television Among the Bees

 Wax or the Discovery of Television Among the Bees is the first independent feature film by American filmmaker and artist David Blair.
-It was also the first film on the Internet.
+It was also the first film to be livestreamed on the Internet.

 Synopsis

 Blair performs in the film, which additionally features a cameo by William Burroughs.
 As an anti-war statement, Wax provided an early critique of the Gulf War and current-day drone warfare.
 It is a combination of digital animation, found footage, and live action.

+Set in New Mexico around 1983, gun designer Jacob Maker inherited "Mesopotamian" bees from his grandfather.

 Production

 Wax or the Discovery of Television Among the Bees and Waxweb have been supported by substantial grants, co-production, and international sales.
 Grants for this project include three awards from the New York State Council for the Arts, National Endowment for the Arts, New York Foundation for the Arts, American Film Institute, Jerome Foundation, and Checkerboard Foundation.
+The film took a total of six years to produce.
+According to Blair, "it started as a three-and-a-half minute piece [...] then I added a story to it".

 Reception

 Released in 1991, Wax was a cult hit, playing cinemas in 26 U.S. cities and had additional theatrical play in Japan and Australia.
 Wax was a co-production with ZDF, German Television, and opened theatrically to rave reviews at the Public Theater in New York.
 Wax was included in a number of 10 Best Film lists that year.